n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

 ## DC-5 Summary

 In this article we will learn how to gain root access to DC-5 machine.
 This machine is exploited using a combination of web server access log poisoning and a local file inclusion vulnerability (LFI) in a web application resulting in remote code execution (RCE).
-The ultimate goal of this challenge is to get root and to read the one and only flag.
+The ultimate goal of this challenge is to get root and to read single flag.

 For more details see [DC Challenges](https://www.five86.com/dc-5.html).